Asana/php-asana/README.md

     } else {
       // error! possible CSRF attack
     }

+For webservers, it is common practice to store the `state` in a secure-only, http-only cookie so that it will automatically be sent by the browser in the callback.

 Note: if you're writing a non-browser-based application (e.x. a command line tool) you can use the special redirect URI `urn:ietf:wg:oauth:2.0:oob` to prompt the user to copy and paste the code into the application.